dnanexus/dxWDL/doc/faq.md

 > Q: What does dxFUSE do if you try to randomly access parts of files that are streamed?
 As far as I know, you can do this with the regular FUSE package.

 A: dxFUSE random access performance is good enough if you are accessing a small part of a file.
-Otherwise you are better of downloading the file to the local storage insstead of streaming. dxFUSE support mounting Dx containers to access its contents.
+Otherwise you are better off downloading the file to the local storage instead of streaming. dxFUSE supports mounting Dx containers to access its contents.